Innovative Technology and Education (ITE) Awards

-Students of any year of study, from any UAF-affiliated campus, working toward an Occupational Endorsement, Certificate, Associate's Degree or Bachelor's Degree in any discipline are eligible to apply for and participate in CEL projects.
-Graduated undergraduate students are not eligible to apply.
+Students of any year of study, from any UAF-affiliated campus, working toward an Occupational Endorsement, Certificate, Associate's Degree or Bachelor's Degree in any discipline are eligible to apply for and participate.
+Middle College students, graduated undergraduate students and graduate students are not eligible to apply.

 - Fall and Spring Awards: Students must be enrolled in at least 6 credits at any UAF-affiliated campus for the funded semester.